edeleastar/tutor/readme.md

     └── talk-XX
         ├── talkname.pdf: the slide deck
         ├── talkname.md: a summary of the talk
-        └── talkname.png: an image represent the talk on the web
+        └── talkname.png: an image to represent the talk on the course web
 ~~~

 Each lab contains a series of steps each encoded in markdown.
 They are numbered as  `XX.Title.md`, where number is typically two digits starting with `00`: